 This program will provide you with an overall knowledge of aeronautics and space fundamentals, as viewed from a European point of view.
 The contents include scientific and technical courses, but also general conferences and visits to aeronautical and historical sites.

 Through this program, you will discover different parts of France and be immersed in the French “art de vivre” for more than 1 month.
 The program will start in Toulouse where you will meet the GEA team and the other students during the welcome day.
 Lectures and visits in Toulouse will be led by staff from ENAC (French Civil Aviation University) and ISAE-SUPAERO (Institut Supérieur de l’Aéronautique et de l’Espace).
-The program will continue to Paris for 4 days, including a visit to the International Paris Air Show.
-You will then spend one week in Poitiers for lectures led by staff from ENSM, a leading French Grande École in mechanical and aeronautical engineering.
-Finally, the last field trip will take you to the coastal city of Biarritz for four days.
+You will then spend one week in Poitiers for lectures led by staff from ENSMA, a leading French Grande École in mechanical and aeronautical engineering.
+The program will also include field trips to Marseilles and Arcachon Bay in the Bourdeaux area.

 The program includes a combination of lectures and technical site visits to airports and laboratories along with cultural visits of historical sites.
 Lectures cover several key topics within aeronautics, including air transport economics, aviation safety, aircraft architecture, propulsion systems, combustion fundamentals, and structure analysis.